 skip to main content

-New law on location of ATM machines to come into force
+New law on 'access to cash' to come into force this week

 But after the passing of the legislation, the Central Bank was asked to compile information about ATM and cash services around the country.